Techwriter777/devtrondoc/user-guide/dashboard/README.md

 ## Introduction

-The **Kubernetes Dashboard** by Devtron provides a unified interface for managing and observing all Kubernetes resources across clusters.
+The **Kubernetes Dashboard** by Devtron provides a unified interface for managing and observing all Kubernetes resources across your clusters.
 It simplifies resource management by offering visualizations, RBAC controls, multi-cluster support, thus making it intuitive for you to view and manage your microservices.

 ---